israelBuskila/Task-Manager-App/README.md

 ## Live Application
 The application is currently deployed and accessible at:
 - Frontend: [https://task-manager-app-hazel-nine.vercel.app](https://task-manager-app-hazel-nine.vercel.app)
+- Backend: Hosted on Render
 - Database: MongoDB Atlas

+### Test Account
+For testing purposes, you can use the following admin account:
+- Email: admin1@gmail.com
+- Password: admin1

 ## Features